Warring States period: Wars of Wei

 King Hui of Wei (370–319 BC) set about restoring the state.
 In 362–359 BC he exchanged territories with Han and Zhao in order to make the boundaries of the three states more rational.

-In 364 BC Wei was defeated by Qin at the Battle of Shimen and was only saved by the intervention of Zhao.
+In 364 BC, Wei was defeated by Qin at the Battle of Shimen and was only saved by the intervention of Zhao.
 Qin won another victory in 362 BC.
 In 361 BC the Wei capital was moved east to Daliang to be out of the reach of Qin.

 In 354 BC, King Hui of Wei started a large-scale attack on Zhao.
 By 353 BC, Zhao was losing badly and its capital, Handan, was under siege.
-The State of Qi intervened.
-The famous Qi strategist, Sun Bin the great-great-great-grandson of Sun Tzu (author of the Art of War), proposed to attack the Wei capital while the Wei army was tied up besieging Zhao.
+The state of Qi intervened.
+The famous Qi strategist, Sun Bin the great-great-great-grandson of Sun Tzu, the author of the Art of War, proposed to attack the Wei capital while the Wei army was tied up besieging Zhao.
 The strategy was a success; the Wei army hastily moved south to protect its capital, was caught on the road and decisively defeated at the Battle of Guiling.
-The battle is remembered in the second of the Thirty-Six Stratagems, "besiege Wei, save Zhao" meaning to attack a vulnerable spot to relieve pressure at another point.
+The battle is remembered in the second of the Thirty-Six Stratagems, "besiege Wei, save Zhao"—meaning to attack a vulnerable spot to relieve pressure at another point.

-Domestically, King Hui patronized philosophy and the arts, and is perhaps best remembered for hosting the Confucian philosopher Meng Zi at his court; their conversations form the first two chapters of the book which bears Meng Zi's name.
+Domestically, King Hui patronized philosophy and the arts, and is perhaps best remembered for hosting the Confucian philosopher Mencius at his court; their conversations form the first two chapters of the book which bears Meng Zi's name.